kevinpapst/AdminLTEBundle/README.md

 And a lot of other changes which I added in this repository:

+- upgraded to AdminLTE 2.4.8
 - added support for [FOSUserBundle](Resources/docs/fos_userbundle.md)
+- added Symfony Flex recipe for easier integration
+- using Webpack-Encore for compiling frontend-assets
 - replaced AliasRouting with simpler version
 - changed namespaces to allow co-existence with AdminThemeBundle
 - changed and extended default configuration
 - huge cleanup of the codebase
 - changed all codeblock-names (with additional shim files for migration)
 - changed control-sidebar, content is now configurable from admin_lte.yaml or the ContextHelper
-- added Symfony Flex recipe for easier integration
-- using Webpack-Encore for compiling frontend-assets
 - a [Demo application](https://github.com/kevinpapst/AdminLTEBundle-Demo) as living documentation for first time users and easier testing
 - updated composer.json to reflect more up-to-date bundle dependencies